JHebenstreit48/coding-notes-react/src/HTMLNotes/HTMLNotes.md

-// Define the types for each text part and for the list item

-// Define the functional component with TypeScript and use the default export function syntax

-const HTMLNotesMkdn = `

 - Hypertext Markup Language (HTML) is one of the three cornerstone languages.

   - It is the standard markup language for documents designed to be displayed in a web browser.